Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Avoid using abrasive detergents, as these can damage the tile grout.

-It’s fine to wipe down the tiles without focusing deeply on grout cleaning, so a grout brush isn’t needed here.
+It’s fine to wipe down the tiles without focusing deeply on grout cleaning, you can leave it for the deep cleaning session.

 Countertop: Wipe the counter with a soapy, damp microfiber cloth.
 If you have a special detergent for countertops, you can use it here, followed by a dry microfiber cloth to give it a shiny finish.